Rape is not “immature sex.”

 The justice system needs to listen to survivors.

 UPDATE: On November 1, 2021, Madison’s grand jury concluded, and declined to file new charges.
 While the outcome is disappointing, Madison held the justice system accountable, and her case made an impact.
 Read more…

 On February 11, 2018 Madison Smith reported that she had been raped.
 What began as consensual first-time sex between Madison and the suspect escalated to violence when he repeatedly slapped her across the face and strangled her with both hands several times.
 Madison tried to remove his hands from around her neck but was unable to: when she struggled, he squeezed harder, until she started losing consciousness.
-They had not had any prior communication or agreement about this violence, and the encounter left visible marks on her body.
+They had not had any prior communication about this unlawful and potentially fatal type of violence.
+The assault left visible marks on her body.

 County Attorney Greg Benefiel, the prosecutor on the case, asked to meet privately with Madison, telling her his office couldn’t move forward with charges of rape or sexual assault.
 The county attorney called what happened to Madison “immature sex.”
 Stunned, Madison requested her parents’ presence.
 Eventually, the county attorney filed a charge of aggravated battery for the strangulation, but refused to file the appropriate charge of rape and other sexual assault charges because Madison did not verbally revoke consent while being strangled.

 Madison was left to seek justice on her own.
 She hired a legal and consulting team, and organized a petition drive, seeking to gather enough signatures to file a motion convening a grand jury investigation of her case, a very seldom-used Kansas statute.
 Madison was required to secure 335 signatures from registered voters in McPherson County, Kansas in order to file.